reganlosey/reganlosey/README.md

   <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white">
 </p>

-<p align="center" style="font-size:1.25em">I'm a Front End software engineer, martial artist, and museum going-to-er looking to bring my keen eye for design, passion to learn, and rockstar sense of humor to a team.
+<p align="center" style="font-size:1.25em">I'm a Front End software engineer, martial artist, and museum going-to-er looking to bring my keen eye for design, love of learning, and top-tier pun game to a team.
 I'm excited to be able to combine my fascination with technology and passion to create to build applications that provide an all-inclusive and engaging user experience.
 </p>

 <br>